exercism/python/concepts/dicts/about.md

 # About

-A dictionary (`dict`) is a data structure that associates [hashable][term-hashable] _keys_ to _values_.
-It is known in other programming languages as a resizable [hash table][hashtable-wikipedia], hashmap, or [associative array][associative-array].
+A dictionary (`dict`) in Python is a data structure that associates [hashable][term-hashable] _keys_ to _values_ and is known in other programming languages as a resizable [hash table][hashtable-wikipedia], hashmap, or [associative array][associative-array].
 Dictionaries are Python's only built-in [mapping type][mapping-types-dict].
+As of Python 3.7, `dict` key order is guaranteed to be the order in which entries are inserted.

-`keys` can include `numbers`, `str`, `tuples` (of _immutable_ values), or `frozensets`, but must be hashable and unique across the dictionary.
+`Keys` can include `numbers`, `str`, `tuples` (of _immutable_ values), or `frozensets`, but must be hashable and unique across the dictionary.
   `values` can be of any or multiple data type(s) or structures, including other dictionaries, built-in types, custom types, or even objects like functions.
-As of Python 3.7, `key` order is guaranteed to be the order in which entries are inserted.

-Dictionaries enable the retrieval of a `value` in (on average) constant O(1) time, given the `key`.
+`dict`s enable the retrieval of a `value` in (on average) constant O(1) time, given the `key`.
-Compared to searching for a value within a `list` or `array` (_without knowing the `index` position_), a `dict` uses significantly more memory, but has very rapid retrieval.
+Compared to searching for a value within a `list` or `array` (_without knowing the `index` position_), a dictionary uses significantly more memory, but has very rapid retrieval.
-Dictionaries are especially useful in scenarios where the collection of items is large and must be updated and accessed frequently.
+Dictionaries are especially useful in scenarios where the collection of items is large and must be accessed and updated frequently.

 ## Dictionary Construction